Types of door locks

 The 4 types of lock types: 5 lever mortice deadlock, 5 lever mortice deadlock conforming to BS3621, key operated multi point locking system and rim automatic dead latch

-If you don't have any of these, choose ‘other lock type’ – and consider getting your security upgraded.
+If you don't have any of these, choose ‘other lock type’ – and consider changing your locks to one of these 4 recognised types.

-This is a standard deadlock, which offers moderate protection to the main doors into your home.
+This is a standard deadlock, offering moderate protection to your door.
 You can lock it from either side and is sometimes used with a night latch for added security.

 You most commonly see these door lock types on timber doors.
 The 5 lever mortice deadlocks use a key to lock and unlock, so there’s less risk of accidentally locking yourself out of your home.